Greece country brief

 Australian Embassy in Athens

 Australia continues to seek opportunities to promote Australian business and raise awareness of potential benefits of increased trade between Australia and Europe, including Greece.
-This work has intensified followed the launch of Australia-EU FTA negotiations in June 2018.
+This work has intensified followed the launch of Australia-EU trade agreement negotiations in June 2018 and Double Taxation Agreement negotiations in 2022.

-The Australian Embassy in Athens promotes Australian trade and business in Greece.
+The Australian Trade Commission (Austrade) Milan Office promotes Australian trade and business with Greece.